First Contact (novelette): Plot

 The deadlock persists.
 Neither ship dares to leave for fear that the other will be able to track it home.
 Neither captain is ready to gamble by attacking the other ship.
-Then Tommy realizes the way out of the impasse.
-He and his Captain arrange an exchange of personnel between the ships.
-Tommy and the Captain go aboard the alien ship even as two aliens board the Llanvabon.
+Then, Tommy realizes the way out of the impasse.
+He and his captain arrange an exchange of personnel between the ships.
+Tommy and the captain go aboard the alien ship even as two aliens board the Llanvabon.
 Then they present an ultimatum: they will detonate the atomic power packs in their suits if the aliens refuse to go along with their plan, which is for each crew to take the other's ship back to their home planet.
-Each will disable all the tracking equipment on their own ship before the exchange, and indeed they will have to be thorough to prevent the new crew from tracking them.
+Each will disable all the tracking equipment on their own ship before the exchange, and indeed, they will have to be thorough to prevent the new crew from tracking them.

-At this point the aliens begin behaving very strangely, twitching or lying down and kicking the floor.
-In fact this is their equivalent of laughter.
+At this point, the aliens begin behaving very strangely, twitching or lying down and kicking the floor.
+In fact, it is their equivalent of laughter.
 Their own people have just given the humans the same ultimatum, and the same plan.

 The story ends with each crew taking over the other's ship.
-Naturally, before leaving their own ship they are able to remove everything which might point back to their home world.
+Naturally, before leaving their own ship, they remove everything that might point back to their home world.
 Each stands to benefit from the new technology on the other's ship.
 Each keeps the other race's fiction library to gain insight into their thinking.
-They agree to repeat the encounter at the same location some time in the future.
+They agree to repeat the encounter at the same location sometime in the future.

 Tommy is confident that the two races will get along.
-He believes this because, as he tells the Captain, he and Buck spent a good deal of time swapping dirty jokes.
+He believes this because, as he tells the captain, he and Buck spent a good deal of time swapping dirty jokes.